kahnwong/karnwong.me/content/posts/spark-on-kubernetes/index.md

 ## Closing

 If you're already using kubernetes, and also use spark for data processing, migrating workloads to k8s can reduce a significant amount of cost.
-For our case, existing spark jobs is run in a 4vCPU/16GB VM (`109.79 USD / Month`), and this cause a lot of dent in our bills.
+For our case, existing spark jobs are run on a 4vCPU/16GB VM (`109.79 USD / Month`), and this cause a lot of dent in our bills.
 But if we migrate to spark on k8s, it would only cost us around`16.41 USD / month` 😱.
 So that's a whopping 85% price reduction 🤯.

 For more advanced use cases, check out <https://github.com/kahnwong/spark-on-k8s>.